Erik Lamela

-Erik Manuel Lamela Cordero (born 4 March 1992) is an Argentine professional footballer who plays as an attacking midfielder or winger for La Liga club Sevilla and the Argentina national team.
+Erik Manuel Lamela Cordero (born 4 March 1992) is an Argentine former professional footballer who played as an attacking midfielder or right winger.
+He is currently an assistant coach at La Liga club Sevilla.

-Lamela began his career at River Plate and in 2011 transferred to Roma for an initial €12 million.
-After two Serie A seasons he joined Tottenham for a fee of £25.8 million.
-A full international since 2011, he was part of the Argentine squad which finished as runners-up at the 2015 and 2016 editions of the Copa América.
+Lamela began his career at River Plate, and in 2011 transferred to Roma for an initial €12 million.
+After two Serie A seasons, he joined Premier League club Tottenham Hotspur for a fee of £25.8 million, where he made over 250 appearances across eight seasons and reached the 2019 UEFA Champions League final.
+After stints at Sevilla, where he won the UEFA Europa League in 2023, and AEK Athens, Lamela retired from professional football in 2025.

+A full Argentina international from 2011 to 2018, Lamela was part of the squads which finished as runners-up at the 2015 and 2016 editions of the Copa América.

 Early life

 Lamela was born on 4 March 1992 to Miriam and José Lamela in a northern suburb of Buenos Aires, Argentina.
 His family gave him the nickname "Coco".
 After he had joined River Plate as a seven-year-old, Barcelona reportedly offered Lamela and his family $160,000 USD a year as well as a house and employment for his parents to move to Barcelona in a similar deal to the one that saw Lionel Messi move to Spain as a youngster.
 In 2004, a Trans World Sport film crew travelled to Argentina to interview a 12-year-old Lamela who was already making headlines after scoring 120 goals for River Plate's youth side the previous season.
-In the video, Lamela declares his wish to follow in the footsteps of Diego Maradona and win a World Cup for Argentina.
+In the video, Lamela declared his wish to follow in the footsteps of Diego Maradona and win a World Cup for Argentina.